 All manuscripts submitted to Surgical Endoscopy are assessed by one of the Editorsin-Chief and a Subject Editor.
 Each substantive manuscript is reviewed by at least two reviewers, who may also be members of the Editorial Board.
-The reviewers of the journal are recruited from the various disciplines related to endoscopic surgery, allied technologies and interventions, and from members of the two affiliated societies, EAES and SAGES.
-The decision of the Editors-in-Chief is final.
-The authors are notified of the decision by e-mail, with reviewer comments, if applicable.
+The reviewers of the journal are recruited from the various disciplines related to endoscopic surgery, allied technologies and interventions, and from members of the two affiliated societies, of the decision by e-mail, with reviewer comments, if applicable.